Pop filter: Function

 Pop filters are designed to attenuate the energy of the plosive, which otherwise might exceed the design input capacity of the microphone, leading to clipping.
 In effect, the plosive's discrete envelope of sound energy is intercepted and broken up by the strands of the filter material before it can impinge on, and momentarily distort, the sensitive diaphragm of the microphone.
 Pop filters do not appreciably affect hissing sounds or sibilance, for which de-essing is used.

 Additionally, a pop filter can protect against the accumulation of saliva on the microphone element.
 Salts in human saliva are corrosive, so the use of a pop filter may improve the lifespan of the microphone.

 A pop filter differs from a microphone windscreen.
 Pop filters are generally used in a studio environment to help improve the sound quality of the recorded voice, while windscreens are typically used outdoors and get rid of any low distortion.
 Windscreens are also used by vocalists on stage to reduce plosives and saliva, though they may not be as acoustically transparent as a studio pop filter.

-Set up
+Setup

 The position of the pop filter depends on the amount of power the artist is going to communicate while recording.
 The position of the pop filter is different in different recording situations, with a further position from the microphone causing fewer pop sounds.
 More distance means increasing the microphone gain and gaining more room noise.
 Normally, to get good quality, the pop filter should be placed about 2–6 in away from the microphone.